arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 - Analyze the surrounding sounds with the onboard microphone of the Nicla Voice and run artificial intelligence algorithms at the edge.
 - Correctly identify if a door has been opened in an ordinary manner or suffered a forced attempt.
-- Report opening and intruder detection events through BLE to a Host.
+- Report opening and intruder detection events through Bluetooth® Low Energy to a Host.
 - The host must forward the data from the Nicla Voice to the Arduino IoT cloud using an Internet connection (Wi-Fi® in this case).
 - Create an Arduino Cloud dashboard that syncs in real time to inform and alert the user.
 - Gather real-world data to train a Machine Learning model.